Productivity & Work Setup

 The Digital Note-Taking Revolution: Two Very Different Approaches

-We've spent 6 weeks testing both the reMarkable 2 and Rocketbook Core in real work scenarios—meeting notes, brainstorming sessions, journaling, and studying.
-These are fundamentally different products solving the same problem: how do you go paperless without losing the tactile joy of handwriting?
+We've spent 6 weeks testing both the reMarkable 2 and Rocketbook Core in real work scenarios — meeting notes, brainstorming sessions, journaling, and studying.
+These are fundamentally different products solving the same problem: how do you go paperless without losing the tactile joy — and now the documented cognitive benefits — of handwriting?

 📊 Head-to-Head Comparison